Learn how companies can craft a policy about discussing politics at work — both in-person and online.

 Instead, in these unprecedented times — and in general — it’s best for HR to prepare and be proactive when it comes to handling the inevitable politics at work, she said.

-A respectful communications policy
+A respectful communications policy is key

 Rasberry says it’s not unusual for problems to emerge in the workplace due to employees supporting and voicing different political opinions.
 On one online HR message board she’s a member of, a colleague recently posted that 2 employees at her company got into a fist fight following the last presidential debate.